 The worst answer you can get is, “I don’t know.
 I don’t think there’s anything we can do to rebuild our marriage.”
 But at least then you’ll know!
 If she is totally uninterested in saving your marriage, then what can you do?
 I don’t know.
 It’s a terribly helpless, powerless feeling – one that men are definitely not comfortable with.
 But you can’t force your wife to want to stay married, or to love you again.

-All you can do is be sincere and honest about your desire to rebuild your marriage.
+All you can do is be sincere and honest about your desire to reconnect with your wife.
 Reach out, and keep reaching out to her.
 Show her in words and action that you regret neglecting her, and you want to move forward to a new stage of life.

 If you don’t know how your wife gives and receives love, read Examples of the Five Love Languages.